blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 Our difference:
 (In 6th) You guys play football, while I tried to make stone tools by the side of the football field.
-(This is sanctioned by the Chhandogya Upanishad - that strength is higher than intellect)
+(This is sanctioned by the Chhandogya Upanishad - that strength is higher than intellect) (This is true, because, in case of war - I had knowledge of the situation - but I knew I couldn't do anything, as I was unarmed.
+So I deferred to the armed forces)
+(Now another issue is that in Muhammadianity, football is forbidden - so as usual, anything good is forbidden)